hollenstein/xlsxreport/DOCUMENTATION.md

 - `log2_tag: str (default "")`<br>
 If specified this string is added as a suffix to the supheader or header of a tag section if the `log2` section parameter is defined, and a log2 transformation is applied to the column values.

-- `sample_extraction_tag: str (default "")`<br>
-String that is used as a substring to collect columns that contain this tag and the  sample names.
-From each column first the specified tag is removed, then leading and trailing white space characters (space and underscore) are removed, and the remaining string is used as a sample name.
-The `sample_extraction_tag` should be chosen to select only columns that contain sample names.

 - `append_remaining_columns: bool (default: False)`<br>
 If True, all remaining columns that are not present in any section are added to the end of the Excel sheet, and the section of appended columns is hidden.